 Atomic spectra#

-When heated or subjected to electrical discharge, atoms emit radiation of characteristic frequencies.
-The spectrum from each atom is unique.
+When heated or subjected to electrical discharge, atoms emit radiation at characteristic frequencies.
+The resulting spectrum is unique for each element, serving as a kind of atomic fingerprint.

 Spectral lines and Rydberg’s formula#